 GRESB has been engaging with the real assets industry since its inception.
 The launch of the GRESB Foundation in 2021 has further solidified GRESB’s role as a “by the industry, for the industry” benchmark.

-The GRESB Foundation is an independent, not-for-profit organization (incorporated as a Dutch stichting) that sets global standards for assessing the ESG performance of real estate, infrastructure, and other assets.
+The GRESB Foundation is an independent, not-for-profit organization (incorporated as a Dutch stichting) that sets global standards for assessing the material non-financial performance of real estate, infrastructure, and other assets.

 Led by a Foundation Board bringing together representatives from GRESB Members and Partners, the GRESB Foundation serves as the central platform for GRESB to engage with the industry, taking ownership and governance of the Standards used by GRESB BV, a separate profit-for-purpose benefit corporation, for conducting its assessments.

-Guided by the GRESB Foundation, GRESB has played a pivotal role in promoting best practices and forstering transparency, thereby driving transformation in the industry.
-Through the establishment of industry-wide ESG reporting and perfomance standards, GRESB has encouraged real assets companies to enhance their sustainability practices and, in doing so, contributed to the creation of a more sustainable future for the industry.
+Guided by the GRESB Foundation, GRESB has played a pivotal role in promoting best practices and fostering transparency, thereby driving transformation in the industry.
+Through the establishment of industry-wide reporting and performance standards, GRESB has encouraged real assets companies to enhance their business practices and, in doing so, contributed to the creation of a more resilient future for the industry.

 Building a real assets community and fostering innovation

-As a forum for investors, managers, asset owners, operators, and consultants to come together and discuss ESG performance and strategies, GRESB has helped build a united real assets community and incentivized companies to adopt and develop more sustainable practices, leading to innovation and progress in the industry.
+As a forum for investors, managers, asset owners, operators, and consultants to come together and discuss performance and strategies, GRESB has helped build a united real assets community and incentivized companies to adopt and develop better business practices, supporting innovation and progress in the industry.

-By prioritizing sustainable performance, GRESB has also helped create accountability and influenced how the real assets industry responds to pressing global issues such as climate change.
-GRESB’s emphasis on collaboration and knowledge-sharing through its online and in-market events has facilitated the exchange of information and ideas within the industry, which, in turn, has helped identify best practices and innovative approaches to sustainability challenges.
+By prioritizing material non-financial performance, GRESB has also helped create accountability and influenced how the real assets industry responds to pressing global issues such as climate change.
+GRESB’s emphasis on collaboration and knowledge-sharing through its online and in-market events has facilitated the exchange of information and ideas within the industry, which, in turn, has helped identify best practices and innovative approaches to industry-wide challenges.

-Additionally, GRESB has encouraged companies to set ambitious sustainability targets and to track their progress towards achieving them, connecting participants with a network of expert ESG consultants and software providers as needed to pursue sustainability improvements.
-This has helped drive innovation in the development of new technologies and solutions that can help companies meet their sustainability goals.
+Additionally, GRESB has encouraged companies to set ambitious targets and to track their progress towards achieving them, connecting participants with a network of expert consultants and software providers as needed to pursue targeted improvements.
+This has helped drive innovation in the development of new technologies and solutions that can help companies meet their business, environmental, and financial goals.

-GRESB data is increasingly being used to support sustainable investment decisions, particularly in the context of sustainability-linked loans and ESG indices.
+GRESB data is increasingly being used to support investment decisions around operational efficiency, risk management, and resilience, particularly in the context of sustainability-linked loans and indices.

-Sustainability-linked loans are financial instruments that incentivize companies to improve their ESG performance by linking loan terms and conditions to sustainability performance indicators.
-GRESB data has emerged as a valuable tool in the establishment of sustainability-linked loans as it provides investors and lenders with an objective view of a company’s ESG performance.
+Sustainability-linked loans are financial instruments that incentivize companies to improve their performance by linking loan terms and conditions to performance indicators related to environmental and governance factors, enabling better capital allocation decisions.
+GRESB data has emerged as a valuable tool in the establishment of sustainability-linked loans as it provides investors and lenders with an objective view of a company’s non-financial performance.

-By using GRESB data, lenders can more accurately assess a company’s sustainability performance and set targets that are more meaningful and relevant to the company’s sustainability needs and objectives.
-This, in turn, provides companies with an incentive to improve their ESG performance as it will result in more favorable loan terms.
+By using GRESB data, lenders can more accurately assess a company’s non-financial performance and set targets that are more meaningful and relevant to the company’s needs and objectives.
+This, in turn, provides companies with an incentive to improve their performance as it will result in more favorable loan terms.
 In this context, GRESB scores and star ratings are often used as loan KPIs.

-Similarly, GRESB data is used to construct ESG indices, which are investment products that track the performance of companies based on their ESG credentials.
-By leveraging GRESB data, index providers can build indices that are comprehensive, objective, and provide investors with a clear picture of a company’s sustainability performance.
-This enables investors to make informed decisions on where to allocate capital, mitigating risk and prioritizing investments in sustainable companies with transparent ESG practices.
-In turn, this can incentivize real assets companies to disclose and improve their ESG performance as progressing towards their sustainability goals can help them attract investment.
+Similarly, GRESB data is used to construct certain indices such as ESG indices, which are investment products that track the performance of companies based on their environmental, social, and governance credentials.
+Index providers can leverage GRESB data to build indices that are comprehensive, objective, and provide investors with a clear picture of a company’s material non-financial performance.
+This enables investors to make informed decisions on where to allocate capital, mitigating risk and prioritizing investments in sustainable companies with transparent business practices.
+In turn, this can incentivize real assets companies to disclose and improve their performance as progressing towards their goals can help them attract investment.

 An industry-aligned framework